GET YOUR FREE CONFIDENTIAL SECOND LEGAL OPINION TODAY

 Usually, when a client switches lawyers (such as if you hire us) your prior lawyer may be entitled to some fees or costs from any subsequent recovery.
 Each case is different and we would have to read the retainer agreement with the other lawyer.

-Question 2 : Is it bad form to ask for a second opinion?
+Question 2 : Is it wrong for me to ask for a second opinion when I already have a lawyer?

 Getting a second legal opinion is good for the practice of law.
 There are important public policies surrounding access to legal advice.
 Every American is entitled to access to quality legal resources they can trust.
 There are few relationships of trust more important than the relationship between an attorney and his or her client.
 Any erosion in that trust is unhealthy.